rob-otter/firepwn-tool/README.md

 This is a fork of https://github.com/0xbigshaq

+you can run the application by e.g. using a python server `cd src/ && python -m http.server 8000`

+## Features added in this Fork:

+- Start with a config (`src/js/config.json`), so you do not have to type the firebase config everytime (`src/js/config_example.json` is an example on how the config looks like).

 However:
 * They might provide false-positive results in some GCP environments.
 * Those scripts test for authentication issues only and not authorization.